Code-Institute-Submissions/sammanomar-project2/README.md

 # The purpose of this project

-This dynamic website was made as a puzzle game for the purpose of playing puzzle game.
+This dynamic website was made as a puzzle game for the purpose of playing puzzle.

 ![](assets/screenshots/headeri.png)

-The site contains three pages and two additional links to download 1 page cv at the home page and detailed cv in career history page :
+The site contains one page

 1. interactive home page
 ![](assets/screenshots/chartsi.png)
-2. career history page
-3. get in touch page.

 ## The target audience

-Employers and customers world-wide.
+Gamers who love to play puzzle games

-This website is the first of five projects that needs to be completed in order to receive a diploma in Software Development from The Code Institute.
+This website is the 2nd of five projects that needs to be completed in order to receive a diploma in Software Development from The Code Institute.

-Requirements for the project is that the website has to be static and responsive using HTML5 and CSS3.
+Requirements for the project is that the website has to be static and responsive using HTML5, CSS3 and JavaScript.

-A live version of the project can be found here -  https://sammanomar.github.io/project1/
+A live version of the project can be found here -  https://sammanomar.github.io/project2/

 ## Table of Content